-At COPTRZ we partner with three different insurance providers: Cover Drone, Flock and Moon Rock.
+At COPTRZ we partner with two different insurance providers: Cover Drone and Moon Rock.
 Each has their own benefits, which we are going to take you through below.

 Coverdrone is a comprehensive aviation insurance product for the commercial drone industry.
 Their insurance solutions range from either 1 day to 1 year, and they have an incredibly competitive 48-hour case turnaround.

 Their flexible policies are designed to meet different demands.
 You are able to select each cover as required to suit you individually.
 When paired with their competitive pricing strategy they aim to give you the best policy on the market at the least cost.

 They offer a number of different policy options:

 - Coverdrone annual insurance

 - Flight Test & Training – 30-day policy covering your flight test and drone training